- Our Courses

 |Outcomes:||On successful completion of this course, participants will be issued a ‘Statement of Attainment’ certifying competence in the above units.

-To obtain an ‘ACDC licence’, a person makes application to the 'Department of Agriculture Fisheries and Forestry' on the approved form and forwards that to DAFF with a certified copy of the accredited qualifications, and the appropriate licence fee.
+To obtain an ‘ACDC licence’, a person makes application to the 'Department of Agriculture and Fisheries' on the approved form and forwards that to DAF with a certified copy of the accredited qualifications, and the appropriate licence fee.

-Licencing fees are payable to the Department of Agriculture Fisheries and Forestry for the initial application of an ACDC Licence, and then on a yearly/3 yearly ongoing basis.
-These licence fees are set by DAFF and adjusted yearly to CPI.
+Licencing fees are payable to the Department of Agriculture and Fisheries for the initial application of an ACDC Licence, and then on a yearly/3 yearly ongoing basis.
+These licence fees are set by DAF and adjusted yearly to CPI.
 Students will be notified on the course of the latest up-to-date licence application fees.

-Especially Note: These fees are payable to DAFF (not Intraining Systems).
+Especially Note: These fees are payable to DAF (not Intraining Systems).

 |Notes:||All training aids and safety equipment are provided for use as required.
 Dress casual, enclosed footwear|